 - starting of dredging work

 - finishing dredging work by November 2022.

 Swansea Channel is a popular area of Lake Macquarie and can become very congested during busy periods, especially during the summer months.
 With the current depth restriction in the channel vessels are required to transition in a zig zag pattern which, coupled with congestion of vessels, can make navigation challenging.

-The channel conditions are monitored by Boating Safety Officers.
-Navigation markers are regularly moved to reflect the conditions.
-So please be aware of this and deep drafted vessels should follow the marked channel.
+The channel conditions are monitored by Maritime Boating Safety Officers and navigation markers are regularly moved to reflect current conditions.
+So please be aware of this and deep-drafted vessels should follow the marked channel.

 The navigation channel may not be passable by all vessels at all times.
-The channel entrance into Lake Macquarie is highly dynamic and it is incumbent upon vessel masters to determine the conditions before undertaking passage through Swansea Channel.
+The channel entrance into Lake Macquarie is highly dynamic and it is incumbent upon vessel masters to assess the conditions for their vessel before undertaking passage through Swansea Channel.

-Safe navigation through any channel is ultimately the responsibility of the vessel’s master taking into account a range of factors including the size of their vessel, tides, water depths and the speed at which they travel.
+Safe navigation through any channel is ultimately the responsibility of the vessel’s master, taking account of a range of factors including the size of their vessel, weather, tides, water depths and the speed at which they travel.

 Conditions and depths in Swansea Channel change regularly.
-Deep drafted vessels of more than one metre are advised to carefully plan any trips through Swansea Channel and navigate with caution and if in doubt, avoid the trip entirely.
+Deep drafted vessels of more than one metre are advised to carefully plan any trips through Swansea Channel, navigate with caution and if in doubt, avoid the trip entirely.